-- g.
-Nutrient and other impairments in the waterbody segmentare there also sediment, organic enrichment, bacteria, or other impairments in addition to nutrients? - 2.
-Determine where ordinances, stormwater pollution prevention plans, and similar regulatory programs are in place (see Document Management Programs Strategy).
-Review development and land use plans prepared following Katrina for future growth. - 3.
-Use BPJ to target and select watersheds for implementation of nutrient management practices. - 4.
+- that flow into the Gulf, - iv.
+Connections to local lake or oxbow systems, or - v.
+Connections to an impaired downstream waterbody. - g.
+Nutrient and other impairments in the waterbody segment- are there also sediment, organic enrichment, bacteria, or other impairments in addition to nutrients? - Determine where ordinances, stormwater pollution prevention plans, and similar regulatory programs are in place (see Document Management Programs Strategy).
+Review development and land use plans prepared for future growth. - 3.
+Use BPJ to select watersheds for implementation of nutrient management practices. - 4.
 Estimate the nutrient budget and contributing sources (see Analytical Tool strategy). - 5.
 Identify opportunities for leveraging resources of multiple groups/agencies/programs (see Provide Incentives and Funding Strategy).